 For a long time I really held out on trying paneer.

-I have no idea why, I don’t know if it was just the whole idea of cheese in curry that freaked me out but then I tried adding halloumi to curry (in this cashew nut curry with halloumi, it’s amazing) and realised that cheese is as good in curry as it is in everything else.
+I have no idea why, I don’t know if it was just the whole idea of cheese in curry that freaked me out or the fact that it’s sometimes translated as cottage cheese on menus even though it bears no resemblance to the bright white watery stuff I’m used to but then I tried adding halloumi to curry (in this cashew nut curry with halloumi, it’s amazing) and realised that cheese is as good in curry as it is in everything else.

 And that’s really really good.